uxtely/js-utils/proxy-fields-obfuscator/README.md

   In short, it's closer to an array lookup than a hash map one.

-## Example
+## Another Example
-In UI Drafter, the Card data structures are like this:
+In UI Drafter, the Card data structure is like this:
 ```js
 let CF = {
   id: 0,